khanani92/Hisab4u-Frontend/README.md

 # Hisab4u-Frontend

-Concept of this App is to enable user to maintain this accounts at one place.
-Which can help him to track his expenditure records.
+Concept of this App is to enable user to maintain there all accounts at one place.
+Which can help him to track there expenditure records.

 This app is Developed using Node.js, Angular.js, MongoDb, Bootsrtap.